ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Evaluation

 \subsection{Greybox Fuzz Testing}

 Fuzz testing helps in-house VFL vulnerability assessment.
-As mentioned in \S~\ref{subsec:design-testing}, we use bounded mutation to mutate inputs: bounded mutation generates more realistic inputs, which practically assesses VFL in front of stealthy ADIs.
+As mentioned in \S~\ref{subsec:design-testing}, we use bounded mutation to mutate inputs: bounded mutation generates more realistic inputs, which assesses VFL in front of stealthy ADIs.

 \T~\ref{tab:greybox} reports the fuzzing results.
 For datasets with narrow feature spaces (Credit and Vehicle), we use 500 seeds and finish in two hours.
-For more complex datasets, we run a 12-hour campaign with a corpus of 1,000 seeds to systematically explore the input spaces.
+For others, we run a 12-hour campaign with a corpus of 1,000 seeds to systematically explore the input spaces.
 ADIs are found in similar numbers for all settings, indicating high efficiency of the proposed technique across input formats and VFL protocols.
 Recall that the fuzzing algorithm has relatively high time complexity; our saliency-aware mutation (line 13 in \A~\ref{alg:fuzzing}) and \code{\textsc{IsADI}} function (line 1 in \A~\ref{alg:fuzzing}) both require iterating all inputs in \sd\ for each fuzzing iteration.
-Nevertheless, our results in \T~\ref{tab:greybox} show that a high number of ADIs can be found in a half-day even for image inputs like VQA v2.0 and MNIST.
-We interpret the overall performance as plausible: the proposed approach allows developers to quickly assess the ADI risk of their VFL systems at a low cost.
+Nevertheless, our results in \T~\ref{tab:greybox} show that a high number of ADIs can be found in a half-day even for image inputs.
+We interpret the performance as plausible: fuzzing allows developers to quickly assess the ADI risk of their VFL at a low cost.

-\textbf{Stealth of ADIs.}~We compare ADIs with normal inputs following the same procedure of reporting \F~\ref{fig:bounded}; the results are in Appendix~\ref{sec:fuzzing-visualize}.
+\textbf{Stealth of ADIs.}~We compare ADIs with normal inputs following the same procedure of reporting \F~\ref{fig:bounded}; the results are in Appendix \ref{sec:fuzzing-visualize}.
 We find that ADIs are highly similar to regular inputs.
-We also present several ADIs found by fuzzing and their saliency maps in Appendix~\ref{sec:fuzzing-visualize}.
+We also present ADIs found by fuzzing and their saliency maps in Appendix \ref{sec:fuzzing-visualize}.
 Findings (i.e., ADIs greatly reduce the contribution of normal inputs) are consistent with \F~\ref{fig:observeMnist}.